IWTS Kings Bay Instructor Crucial in Training and Preparing Navy’s “Silent Service” Warriors

-210125-N-N0484-0002 VIRGINIA BEACH, Va.
-(Jan.
-25, 2021) – Information Systems Technician (Submarines) 2nd Class Aaron Sherman currently serves as an instructor at Information Warfare Training Site (IWTS) Kings Bay, a training site under Information Warfare Training Command (IWTC) Virginia Beach, and is the course supervisor and teaches the Network Security Vulnerability Technician course, along with the Information Systems Security Manager course.
-(U.S. Navy photo)
+KINGS BAY, Ga.—Information Systems Technician (Submarines) 2nd Class Aaron Sherman currently serves as an instructor at Information Warfare Training Site (IWTS) Kings Bay, a training site under Information Warfare Training Command (IWTC) Virginia Beach, and is the course supervisor and teaches the Network Security Vulnerability Technician course, along with the Information Systems Security Manager course.

+Sherman, a native of Roseville, California, attended boot camp at Recruit Training Command (RTC) Great Lakes, Illinois, in February 2014.
+Shortly after graduation, he completed the Basic Enlisted Submarine Class “A” Technical School, Systems Administration course, and Submarine Local Area Networks System Administration course, laying the foundational knowledge required of all information systems technician (submarines) Sailors in the fleet.

+During his first assigned sea tour, Sherman served aboard USS West Virginia (SSBN 736) for four years as shipboard maintenance assistant (3MA) and leading petty officer (LPO) for his division.
+As 3MA, he ensured that all maintenance was coordinated and completed for the entire boat.
+As LPO, he ensured that USS West Virginia had the best cyber readiness, earning the Cyber “C” Award two years in a row along with receiving the Squadron 20 Battle Efficiency “E” Award for his command.
+While aboard, Sherman also earned his enlisted submarine warfare insignia.
+In October 2019, he selected orders and reported to IWTS Kings Bay.

 |Date Taken: